Guide to Cremation Costs in Tennessee 2023

 You can read more here about Setting up Your Own Cremation Plan.

-How do I plan for a loved one in Hospice Care?
+How do I plan for a loved one in Hospice Care in Tennessee?

 Some cremation providers offer a bespoke hospice service to hospices in their service area and may discount a hospice patient case, as their relationship enables them to expedite a case.
-It will help the family to have made some imminent provision for the loss of a loved one, as the hospice can be prepared to make the call and support the process.
+Making some imminent provision for the loss of a loved one will help the family, as the hospice can be prepared to make the call and support the process.

 What if the deceased is at the Medical Examiner’s Office & the family wants a simple cremation?

-If a death was sudden, unexplained, or the result of an accident, the coroner will be called to investigate and confirm the cause of death.
-The Medical Examiner’s Office will release the body to a funeral home once this is complete.
+If a death is sudden, unexplained, or the result of an accident, the coroner will be called to investigate and confirm the cause of death.
+Once this is complete, the Medical Examiner’s Office will release the body to a funeral home.
 They also issue the death certificate and permit to cremate, so a funeral director can generally collect the deceased with all the necessary permits.

-You will need to select a funeral home and sign a release form for the body to be transferred from the morgue.
+You must select a funeral home and sign a release form to transfer the body from the morgue.

 What is a “no-cost” cremation?

-A “no-cost” cremation is a term used to refer to a free cremation offered with a whole-body donation.
+A “no-cost” cremation is a free cremation offered with a whole-body donation.
 Also referred to as an anatomical gift, once the donation is completed at the Medical or Research Institution, the remains are cremated free of charge and returned to the next of kin.

 The DFS Memorials location in Memphis also works closely with the anatomical institutions in Tennessee in facilitating whole-body donations.
 Call (901) 207-8564.